ToddQQQ/Online-Order/README.md

-# Online-Order: a Spring and Hibernate based online food ordering system
-* I have Implemented Rest API via Spring MVC including registration, menu searching and ordering.
-* I utilized Hibernate to access and operate the data storage and provided authentication service via Spring security.
-* Spring framework core technologies is applied to loosely decouple all the components in the application.
+I developed a RESTful API using Spring MVC to support user registration, menu browsing, and order placement.
+Hibernate was integrated for database interactions, ensuring efficient data management, while Spring Security was implemented to handle authentication.
+The application follows Spring's core principles to maintain a loosely coupled architecture.

-* The client side was built with ReactJS and Ant Design to allow users to add items to the shopping cart or place an order
+On the frontend, I built the user interface with ReactJS and Ant Design, allowing users to browse menus, add items to their cart, and complete orders.
-#### I have deployed the service to AWS EC2 for better stability.
-The demo is accessible through this link <a href="http://54.221.66.15" target="_blank">Online Order Interface</a>.